 The Agency does not publish need for inpatient hospice beds.
 Hospice programs are required by federal and state law to provide hospice patients with inpatient care when needed (42 Code of Federal Regulations 418.108) and no more than 20 percent of a hospice's total patient days may be inpatient days per Section 400.609(4), Florida Statutes.
 Inpatient care may be provided through contractual arrangements in hospitals and skilled nursing facilities (SNFs) and is generally provided on a short-term basis within the total hospice stay.

-As previously stated, Catholic Hospice, Inc. has a licensed 13-bed freestanding inpatient hospice facility in Hialeah (Miami- Dade County SA 11).
-The applicant's freestanding inpatient hospice facility would be the first one in the Broward County service area.
+As previously stated, Catholic Hospice, Inc. has a licensed 13-bed freestanding inpatient hospice facility in Hialeah, Miami-Dade in SA 11.